Cyber Monday may be over, but great prices are here to stay.

 Not enough instructions accompany this product to teach a beginner how to get the most out of it.

 This telescope is equipped with features that help ensure the first-time user will have a positive experience.
-Compact model that comes with everything you need to get started, including a tripod, a finderscope, two eyepieces, and a Barlow lens.
+Compact model that comes with everything you need to get started, including a tripod, a finderscope, 2 eyepieces, and a Barlow lens.

 Can be difficult to assemble in the beginning, but it gets easier with practice.